Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 # ComfyUI GLM-4 Wrapper

+**NOTE:** You can find this wrappen in ComfyUI-Manager.
+Search for GLM-4 and install it through there.

 This repository contains custom nodes for ComfyUI, specifically designed to enhance and infer prompts using the GLM-4 model on local hardware.

 The nodes leverage the GLM-4 model to generate detailed and descriptive image/video captions or enhance user-provided prompts, among regular inference.